 This is a good product.
 I switch between this and Urban Decay Primer Potion (UDPP) as a base for eye shadow.
 Below is a review on the different aspects of the product.

 Color - MAC describes this as a yellow-beige and that's spot on.
-I'm NC 15 and its just about my skin tone -except it is more yellow in shade.
+Its just about my skin tone -except it is more yellow in shade.
 It's to yellow for me to wear alone.
 If you are considering a paint pot and Soft Ochre is to yellow, I'd try Painterly which is more pink in tone.

 Coverage - It is thick and covers well.

 Texture - It's a creamy potted product.
 I use my finger to apply.
 I just swipe my finger over the product and apply.
 It applies smooth and evenly.